89netraM/SliceBenchmark/README.md

 | Slice1Length | 1048576 |   575,577.536 ns | 11,057.9516 ns | 10,343.6148 ns |  1.73 |    0.04 |     176 B |         - |          NA |
 | Range1       | 1048576 | 1,033,553.138 ns | 19,597.4235 ns | 18,331.4421 ns |  3.09 |    0.05 |     232 B |       1 B |          NA |

-The assembly produced as shown by BenchmarkDotNet (and SharpLab) is different between the `Slice1Length` and `Range1` methods.
+Also, the assembly produced as shown by BenchmarkDotNet (and SharpLab) is different between the `Slice1Length` and `Range1` methods.